Peter Tatchell – Official Biography

 As well as opposing the war in Iraq and the post-war occupation, he has spoken out against US threats to attack Iran.

-He supports a fairer proportional voting system; and an elected head of state and upper house; as well as a written constitution and a bill of rights.
+Within the UK, he supports a fairer proportional voting system; and an elected head of state and upper house; as well as a written constitution and a bill of rights.

 An opponent of animal-based medical research, on both scientific and humanitarian grounds, he urges major funding for an EU-wide effort to devise more reliable, effective and cruelty-free research technologies.

 A radical anti-materialist and critic of the celebrity-obsessed consumer society, he advocates quality – not quantity – of life; arguing that ever-increasing personal income and material wealth is not the key to human happiness.

 A strong proponent of economic democracy, he believes in the redistribution of economic power and wealth, in order to make Britain (and the world) a more economically democratic, participatory, inclusive, transparent, just and compassionate society.